 C. Steib explained that he was a member of the HPG.
 When they had voted for concurrence on the state level, he felt that there was little communication between Philadelphia and the State of PA regarding their plans.
 This caused disruption in the vote for concurrence.
-HPG was under the impression that an AACO member the representative from the HIPC-however, this person did not attend HIPC meetings.
-C. Steib asked if the PA Counties had requested the 2022-2026 Integrated Plan.
+HPG was under the impression that an AACO member was the representative for the HIPC-however, this person did not attend HIPC meetings.
 He was overruled because the majority concurred with the plan, but there was concern around lack of communication.